patrodyne/hisrc-higherjaxb/explore/Ex001-TradeDTD/src/test/resources/org/patrodyne/jvnet/higherjaxb/ex001/Explorer.md

 + [Search Trades](!searchTrades)
 + [Search Transfers](!searchTransfers)

 When you configure your logger to trace level for the equals strategy, your log will contain the detailed location where each non-matching comparison ocured.
 This is verbose but useful when trouble-shooting.
-The level should be set higher in production.
+The level should be set higher (`DEBUG`, `INFO`, `WARN`, or `ERROR`) in production.

 ~~~
 ...DefaultEqualsStrategy=TRACE